 At YouMeWe, there are several ways to make a lasting impact on a child's life.
-The following list represents our current program offerings and the various ways individuals or companies can offer support to children’s homes in Japan.
+We are searching for individuals and companies that can offer the following support to the children’s homes in Japan.

 Digital Citizen’s Club

 This is a weekly club taught by volunteers at Matsubaen children’s home, which focuses on two areas of digital literacy.

 Please see the link below for more information on both our Digital programs.

 Designing Artists Academy (DAA) is an annual arts camp produced for the children’s homes in the Tokyo area.
 Our next camp will be July ~ August 2019.

 Speaking & Writing

 We offer online language software programs, as well as 1:1 language tutoring at interested children's homes.
 Providing kids with opportunities to expand their language skills and/or having them help to teach children living in other countries is an exciting way for them to open up their perspective, learn about other cultures, and feel connected to something bigger in the world.